aminahebibovic/Hotel-website/README.md

 ## Overview

-This is a **Hotel Booking Application** designed to help users search for and reserve accommodations in various cities.
+This is a **Hotel Reservation Application** designed to help users search for and reserve accommodations in various cities.
 The application features an interactive user interface, a search bar, a dark mode toggle, a real-time clock, and a responsive design.
 It also includes smooth scrolling, a slider for showcasing different destinations, and preloader animations.

 ## Features